Dynamically generated concatenated codes and their phase diagrams: Heralded surface errors

 In the previous section, we resorted to simulating the recursion relation~\autoref{eq:recursion} because the number of delta functions contained in the distribution proliferates.
 A situation in which we can do exact calculations is that of \textit{heralded} noise.
 Suppose each leaf of the tree is subject to the noise channel: \begin{widetext}

 \end{widetext} where now $\vec{p} = (p_x,p_y,p_z,p_a)$, $p=|\vec{p}|_1$, and $\mathcal{N}$ is the Pauli channel defined in~\autoref{eq:pauli-channel}.

-In~\autoref{eq:heralded-channel}, the state $\sigma$ of the classical heralding register indicates whether a given qubit is replaced by a maximally mixed state ($\sigma=a$, occurs with probability $p_a$), left untouched ($\sigma=n$, occurs with probability $1-p$), or subject to a random $X$, $Y$, or $Z$ error ($\sigma=x,y,z$ respectively).
+In~\autoref{eq:heralded-channel}, the state $\sigma$ of the classical heralding register indicates whether a given qubit is left untouched ($\sigma=n$, occurs with probability $1-p$), replaced by a maximally mixed state ($\sigma=a$, occurs with probability $p_a$), or subject to a random $X$, $Y$, or $Z$ error ($\sigma=x,y,z$ respectively).
 The standard case of erasures corresponds to $\vec{p}=(0,0,0,p)$.

 The heralding means that an efficient optimal decoder exists (even absent a tree structure)~\cite{Delfosse2020,Gullans21}, and for an optimal decoder for the given pattern of heralded errors, a given logical operator, say $X_L$, is either (1) completely lost---i.e., a logical $X$ error is undetectable, and it is equally likely that, upon returning to the code space, we will have implemented $I$ or $X_L$---or (2) completely preserved---i.e., we can perfectly decode without implementing a logical $X$ error.